AI phone screening vs traditional screens

 Where AI wins clearly

 Volume.
 A recruiter doing thoughtful phone screens does 6-8 per day, max.
 After that the calls all blur together and quality drops.
 AI does unlimited parallel calls.
-For roles getting 200+ applicants, this is the dominant factor.
+For roles getting 200+ applicants, this is the dominant factor — and per SHRM's 2025 benchmarking the US average time-to-fill is 44 days, the majority of that lost in the screening backlog.

 Speed.
 First call within 24 hours vs first call within 2-3 weeks.
 Time-to-shortlist drops from 6 weeks to 6 days.
-Applicant ghosting plummets.
+Applicant ghosting plummets — LinkedIn's Global Talent Trends report flags "slow first conversation" as the leading abandonment trigger.

 Consistency.
 Every candidate gets the same questions in the same order.
 Comparing them is fair.
 No recall bias on candidate #18 vs candidate #3.